NEPA lets communities weigh in on federal projects

 It can be a complicated process, but the bottom line is that you, the people, are supposed to have a bunch of chances to raise your concerns before a backhoe or drilling rig ever touches the ground.

 NEPA makes agencies look before they leap

-In short, NEPA requires the federal government to “look before [it] leap[s].”
-If an agency wants to build a trash incinerator, dam a river, widen a highway or log a forest, it must first both formally consider how that project will affect the environment and make sure nearby communities—the people who will have to live with the consequences—get a fair chance to weigh in on whether it’s a good idea.
+In short, NEPA requires the federal government to “look before it leaps.”
+If an agency wants to widen a highway, log a forest or store toxic waste in the banks of a river, it must first both formally consider how that project will affect the environment and make sure nearby communities—the people who will have to live with the consequences—get a fair chance to weigh in on whether it’s a good idea.

 It’s been a critically important tool for our democracy, ensuring transparency and accountability from large and complicated decision-making entities that could all too easily operate independent of what actually affects people “on the ground.”

 The Trump administration's attacks on NEPA have left many communities exposed to harm.
 The Biden administration has begun the process to reverse three of these attacks, but we still have a long way to go to restore and modernize this critical environmental law.
 Now more than ever, we’re committed to standing up for NEPA and ensuring the public keeps its voice.